brainsum/drupal8-startertheme/README.md

 ### Vendor libraries

-If you need a third party css/sass/js library and you want use it as library (instead of merging it into your src files): install it with npm to `node_modules`, then just run the `copyVendorsTask` from gulp.js.
+Because we don't use ES6 features, js bundlers, if you need a third party css/sass/js library and you want use it as library (instead of merging it into your src files): install it with npm to `node_modules`, then just run the `copyVendorsTask` from gulp.js.
 (It's part of `default`/`start` and `prod` tasks too.)
 It will search dist version of the library and copy it into `vendors` directory.
 For example __Glide JS__ library added to `dependencies` and run `vendors` task.
 As you can see only the needed files have been copied from `node_modules` to `vendors` directory.
 However this is just for demonstration